 Instead, for a person just beginning meditation practices, it is better to simply relax.
 The body is accustomed to moving so long as we are not asleep.
 Its involuntary movements therefore, especially when one is just beginning to establish the habit of meditation, will in time, and with practice and relaxation, begin to subside.

-Even if such motions were the product of subtle energy forces in the astral body, one would still want to remain centered in the body (in the subtle spine) and not emphasize or encourage continued bodily movements.
+Even if the body moves on its own in meditation because of subtle energy forces in the astral body, one would still want to remain centered in the body (in the subtle spine) and not emphasize or encourage continued bodily movements.
 The deeper one meditates the less body conscious one becomes.
 The less body conscious, the more the body becomes inert.

 In fact, it is a good practice to consciously relax the body so deeply that you test how long you can remain motionless, without a single bodily movement.
 This CANNOT be done by force of will; by muscular tension.
 It can only be done by deeper and deeper relaxation.
 Our teacher, Swami Kriyananda (a direct disciple of Paramhansa Yogananda) described meditation as “the upward relaxation into superconsciousness.”